Is Cyber Security Training a Legal Requirement in Australia

 But it misses the point.

 The Privacy Act 1988 requires businesses that handle personal information to take reasonable steps to protect it.
 Australian Privacy Principle 11 (APP 11) sets this expectation clearly.
-And when the Office of the Australian Information Commissioner (OAIC) assesses whether a business met that standard, one of the first things they look at is what the business did to address the human side of the risk.
+And when the Office of the Australian Information Commissioner (OAIC) assesses whether a business met that standard, one of the first things they look at is what the business did to address the human side of the risk — including whether it had a structured compliance system in place.

-Training is not named in the legislation.
-But it is one of the most practical and demonstrable ways to show that reasonable steps were taken.
+Structured compliance obligations are not named in the legislation.
+But meeting them through a practical system is one of the most demonstrable ways to show that reasonable steps were taken.

 Businesses that treat this as optional because it is not explicitly required are making a decision they may not be able to defend later.